-- The substrate in the terrarium is kept more on the dry side and monthly wet the substrate, then allow it to dry out completely.
+- Keep the terrarium dry; but once every other month, moisten the substrate, then allow it to dry out completely.

-- They should be given a hollow vertical branch or cork to climb into.
+- When they get 7cm leg span give them a vertical branch or cork to climb upon.

 - Feed slings twice a week.

 - Feed adults once a week.

 - Food size should be the size of the carapace.

 - Glue a small container for water to the bark.

 - This is a secretive, but is a very fast moving spider.

 - It is very defensive also and will bite if provoked.